 Baby Passport Photo Requirements

-The youngest US citizens (i.e., babies, infants, and toddlers) have their own special guidelines regarding passport photos.
+The youngest US citizens (i.e., babies, infants, and toddlers) have their own unique guidelines regarding passport photos.
 The major differences include the following:

 - Newborns and infants may have their eyes partially open or closed and can open their mouths in their baby passport photos.

-- The infant’s tongue can be visible but should not be explicitly sticking out; no pacifiers or outside objects (that may potentially obscure the newborn’s face) are permitted.
+- The infant’s tongue can be visible but should not be explicitly sticking out; pacifiers and outside objects (that may potentially obscure the newborn’s face) aren’t permitted.

 - The hands and arms can be present in the photo, provided they are not covering the face and are below the shoulders.